PekkaSavolainen/Spine-Toolbox/docs/source/how_to_run_spineopt.rst

 How to set up SpineOpt.jl
 *************************

+**These instructions are no longer updated - please follow instructions from: https://spine-tools.github.io/SpineOpt.jl/latest/getting_started/installation/**

 #.
 Install Julia (v1.2 or later) from `<https://julialang.org/downloads/>`_ if you don't have one.
    See latest **SpineOpt.jl** Julia compatibility information `here <https://github.com/spine-tools/SpineOpt.jl#spineoptjl>`_.